KRFOSS/kali-docs/arm/radxa-zero-emmc/index.md

 <!-- 2022.2 didn't have an image, 2022.3 will
 ## Kali on Radxa Zero - User Instructions

-If you're unfamiliar with the details of [downloading and validating a 칼리 리눅스 image](/docs/introduction/download-official-kali-linux-images/), or for [using that image to create a bootable device](/docs/usb/live-usb-install-with-windows/), it's strongly recommended that you refer to the more detailed procedures described in the specific articles on those subjects.
+If you're unfamiliar with the details of [downloading and validating a Kali Linux image](/docs/introduction/download-official-kali-linux-images/), or for [using that image to create a bootable device](/docs/usb/live-usb-install-with-windows/), it's strongly recommended that you refer to the more detailed procedures described in the specific articles on those subjects.

-To install a pre-built image of the standard build of 칼리 리눅스 on your Raspberry Pi Zero 2 W, follow these instructions:
+To install a pre-built image of the standard build of Kali Linux on your Raspberry Pi Zero 2 W, follow these instructions:

 1. Get a fast microSD card with at least 16GB capacity.
 Class 10 cards are highly recommended.
 2. Download _and validate_ the `Kali Radxa Zero` image from the [downloads](/get-kali/) area.
-The process for validating an image is described in more detail on [Downloading 칼리 리눅스](/docs/introduction/download-official-kali-linux-images/).
+The process for validating an image is described in more detail on [Downloading Kali Linux](/docs/introduction/download-official-kali-linux-images/).
 3. Use the **[dd](https://manpages.debian.org/testing/coreutils/dd.1.en.html)** utility to image this file to your microSD card (same process as [making a Kali USB](/docs/usb/live-usb-install-with-windows/).

 In our example, we assume the storage device is located at `/dev/sdX`.
 Do _not_ simply copy these value, **change this to the correct drive path**.